Sucre Safety Guide

 Women Travelers

-• Dress modestly to reduce unwanted attention; locals tend to dress conservatively
+• Dress modestly to blend in and reduce unwanted attention.

-• Be firm but polite when declining unwanted advances; 'No, gracias' is usually sufficient
+• Be firm but polite if receiving unwanted attention; ignoring is often most effective.

-• Consider staying in female-only dorm rooms if in hostels
+• Consider staying in female-only dorm rooms or highly-rated hostels/hotels.

 LGBTQ+ Travelers

-Same-sex sexual activity is legal in Bolivia, and the constitution prohibits discrimination based on sexual orientation.
-However, same-sex marriage is not recognized, and legal protections are limited in practice.
+Same-sex sexual activity is legal in Bolivia.
+Discrimination based on sexual orientation is banned by constitution, but same-sex marriage is not recognized.

-• Research LGBTQ+-friendly accommodations and establishments in advance
+• Research LGBTQ-friendly accommodations in advance (limited but growing).

-• Be cautious when using dating apps; meet in public places and inform someone of your plans
+• Be cautious when using dating apps; meet in public places.

-• Be aware that some hotels may question same-sex couples sharing a room, though this is becoming less common
+• Hotels may not question same-sex couples sharing a room, but discretion is advised.

 Travel Insurance